Additive Rigidity for Images of Rational Points on Abelian Varieties I: The Simple Case: Introduction

 This is precisely where the simplicity of $A$ enters.
 In contrast with \cite{HMS26}, where the key step is to establish the non-degeneracy of $\mathcal V_{\mathrm{sum}}$, we analyze the exceptional set $\Sigma$ directly.
 Since $A$ is simple, every nontrivial proper abelian subvariety of $A^2$ is of the form

 Hence if $Y_u$ contains a translate of a nontrivial abelian subvariety of $A^2$, then we obtain a functional equation

-After quotienting by the translation stabilizer of $f$, this identity can occur only in finitely many cases, which yields the finiteness of $\Sigma$.
+We prove that this identity can occur only in finitely many cases, which yields the finiteness of $\Sigma$.

 The paper is organized as follows.
-In Section~2, we reduce the main theorem in geometric terms and recall the uniform Mordell-Lang conjecture needed in Section~3.
-In Section~3, we prove a uniform bound for $Y_u(F) \cap \Gamma^2$ for $u \notin \Sigma$.
-In Section~4, we prove that the exceptional set $\Sigma$ is finite.
-These two ingredients together complete the proof of Theorem~\ref{main_theorem}.
+In Section~2, we prove preliminary combinatorial lemmas needed in the proof of Theorem~\ref{main_theorem} and Theorem~\ref{product_theorem}.
+In Section~3, we reduce Theorem~\ref{main_theorem} in geometric terms and recall the uniform Mordell-Lang conjecture needed in Section~4.
+In Section~4, we prove a uniform bound for $Y_u(F) \cap \Gamma^2$ for $u \notin \Sigma$ and in Section~5, we prove that the exceptional set $\Sigma$ is finite.
+In Section~6, we complete the proof of Theorem~\ref{main_theorem} using the bounds established in Section~4 and 5, and then prove Theorem~\ref{product_theorem}.